Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

-Note that while Z2 allows $M$ to share unobserved causes with one of the missing indicators, Z3 does not similarly allow $Y$ to share unobserved causes with the missing indicators, because that would make $Y$ a collider between $M$ and the missing indicator, which means violating \ref{Z3-1}.
+Note that while Z2 allows $M$ to share unobserved causes with one of the missing indicators, Z3 does not similarly allow $Y$ to share unobserved causes with missing indicators, because that would make $Y$ a collider between the missing indicator and $M$, thus violating \ref{Z3-1}.

-\paragraph{Identification.}
+\paragraph*{Identification.}

 First, consider model Z2. \ref{Z2-1} identifies $\P(Y\mid X,A,M)$ by complete cases, i.e., $k=1$.
 The distribution completeness condition is used to identify $\P(M\mid X,A)$.